,

 The bioplastics industry should be a positive force, a force of good, a good shepherd in this tormented world and not a force of “evil” that tries to destroy other people’s lives.

 We should not be “against” something or “someone.
-We should be “for” something our someone.
+We should be “for” something or someone.

-Calling a boycott on a simple journalist is just immoral.
+I believe that calling a boycott on me is just immoral.

 Whether we work in bioplastics, fossil plastics, compostable plastics, plastic recycling, OXO biodegradable plastics or the media… we all deserve to be treated equally and with dignity.